Zwin-ux/Sunny/README.md

 - **Teacher Dashboard**: Create and manage custom lesson plans tailored to your classroom needs
 - **Customizable Content**: Easily adapt lessons to different grade levels, subjects, and learning styles
 - **Responsive & Accessible Design**: Works great on desktops, tablets, and interactive whiteboards.
 Built for accessibility (color, font, keyboard nav).
+- **Quiz Scoreboard**: Earn points for correct answers and see how you rank on the shared scoreboard

 ## Quick Start for Teachers